smathys/kafka/PITCHME.md

 ### Commit Log
  With a commit log one can replicate data between nodes and acts as a re-syncing mechanism for failed nodes to restore their data.

+### JustGo Examples
+* Data Migration from v1 to v2: new v2 can read all input-data from the topic again, stores data in its new format
+* Events: Events come into the system via kafka-queue, multiple microservices can read the topic at diffrent times/steps, while the data flows though our system ( geo-locations  are comüosed to train-journeys)
+* Fallback: persistent Dead-Letter Queue
+* Bug-Fixing: simply re-read the whole topic after fixing a bug during processing of messages from topic
 ---
 ## Getting Started